 Richard Opper spent 4 years as Director of the Montana Department of Health and Human Services.
 There he came to understand some of the many factors affecting the health of Montanans, particularly its most vulnerable populations.
 He is delighted to serve on the Board of Trustees because of its commitment to helping children lead the full and healthy lives to which all Montanans should be entitled.

 Robert J. Phillips

-Robert J. Phillips is the chair of Headwaters Foundation’s board.
-A Montana native, he has been practicing law since 1978 in the areas of insurance defense of all kinds, including coverage opinions, coverage litigation and bad faith defense.
+Raised in Montana, Robert J. Phillips has been practicing law since 1978 in the areas of insurance defense of all kinds, including coverage opinions, coverage litigation and bad faith defense.
 Bob is excited about the work of the Headwaters Foundation because of his longtime commitment to a healthy western Montana.

-Missoula-native Christina Twohig, is a CPA and partner at Boyle, Deveny & Meyer.
+Missoula-born Christina Twohig, is a CPA and partner at Boyle, Deveny & Meyer.
 Christina’s practice focuses on estate planning, trusts and estate compliance, as well as business and personal income taxes, financial statement preparation and consulting.
-She currently serves as the treasurer of the Western Montana Chapter for Elder Abuse and has also served on the boards of the Blue Mountain Clinic, Missoula Chapter of the Montana Society of CPAs and Loyola Foundation.
+She has served as the Treasurer of the Western Montana Chapter for Elder Abuse and on the boards of Blue Mountain Clinic, Missoula Chapter of the Montana Society of CPAs and Loyola Foundation.
 Christina serves as trustee on the Headwaters Foundation board because she believes we have an opportunity to fundamentally improve the health of Western Montanans.